alexchandler100/MAT_180/midi-synthesis/README.md

 This is the *raison-d'etre* of the project, and the algorithm can be found at the bottom of the notebook along with useful information on how it works.
 After training the neural network to obtain high-performing models, the `generate` method will return a .mid file to the length of `CAPACITY`.
 You can specify what genre it should generate, and even give an incomplete .mid file for it to finish (as long as it is within `CAPACITY`).
 Futhermore, you can specify the note, velocity and time delta ranges for the generator.

+**Note:** you must have `W_pNN, B_pNN, G_pNN, W_vNN, B_vNN, G_vNN, W_tNN, B_tNN, G_tNN` loaded before using the `generate` method.
+There are instructions on how to
+load our default values in the notebook.

 The algorithm considers the entire output holistically; on every new note to be added, it re-reads the entire file for accuracy changes and selects the note with the best accuracy given these conditions.
 It considers pitch accuracy, velocity accuracy and time delta accuracy based on the model given by the neural networks.